 This week’s article from John is one of the challenging ones.
 It invites you to slow down and look at some of the issues that surround the food you eat.
 It may be more complex than you thought, with political trade-offs and unbridled commerce being powerful agents in what choices you have for your food.
 Just as with my unpleasant job this morning, if you don’t acknowledge these things, they do not go away, and they impact your life whether you choose to deal with them or not.
 Once you have dealt with them, you get that great feeling of satisfaction, and yes, it is worth it!

 Take your time with this one.
-John worked very hard to make an article covering wide, complex and divisive territory into something that is digestible.
-He’s provided many links so that you can find out even more if you are interested.
+John worked very hard to make an article covering wide, complex, and divisive territory into something that is digestible.

 In health, Becky